 3. The first cut is the deepest

 Nah, sorry.
-The reason the first cut feels like it is the deepest is because humans naturally put a lot of weight on their “firsts.”
+The reason the first cut feels like it is the deepest is that humans naturally put a lot of weight on their “firsts.”
 You remember your first kiss, your first sexual encounter, your first love, and even your first failure because there is something gained from it.
 Yet, you can fall in love without someone, be with them for years, and find out it was all a lie.
 You can’t tell me that cut would not be deeper.

 4. Love makes you feel complete

-This goes alone the same lines as “love is all you need.”
+This goes along the same lines as “love is all you need.”
 No, there are hundreds of things that can replace love to fill the void.
 Loving yourself first before anything or anyone else is the major component.